Samyak2/website/content/post/08_variance.md

 Although Rust does not allow defining our own subtypes like in other languages (since it does not support inheritance), there is yet one subtyping relationship that exists.
 This relationship is on lifetimes instead of type parameters.

-A full explanation of lifetimes would make post way longer than it already is.
+A full explanation of lifetimes would make this post way longer than it already is.
 I will try explaining them briefly.
 Lifetimes in Rust are regions of code where a variable is accessible.
 Consider this example:
 ```rust
 fn main() {
     let some_var = "hello there".to_owned(); // the lifetime of some_var starts here